validatedpatterns/docs/medical-diagnosis/getting-started.md

 export AWS_SECRET_ACCESS_KEY=gkXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
 ```

 Then we need to create the S3 bucket and copy over the data from the validated patterns public bucket to the created bucket for your demo.
-You can do this on the cloud providers console or use the scripts provided on `validated-patterns-utilities` repo.
+You can do this on the cloud providers console or use the scripts provided on `validated-patterns-utilities` repository.

 ```sh
 python s3-create.py -b mytest-bucket -r us-west-2 -p